 You can of course seek some advice from expert organisations such as Syniad IT to help you design, build and implement your own SIAM operating model.

-7. SIAM Programme governance is critical to get decisions reviewed and landed (and to make sure they don’t come back!)
+7. SIAM Program governance is critical to get decisions reviewed and landed (and to make sure they don’t come back!)

-As with any major change programme your SIAM programme will need to benefit from robust programme governance.
+As with any major change program, your SIAM program will need to benefit from robust program governance.
 You’ll need to make some pretty complex and difficult decisions, so you’ll need support from various stakeholder groups, not only in making the decision, but also in “banking” them.
 In other words, getting them agreed, communicated and logged, so that these banked decisions cannot be overturned without further analysis, assessment and governance.

 Establish a governance model early to address such issues as organisation design, training, process design, tooling strategy and service level agreements/key performance indicators.
 You may wish to establish separate working groups for these areas, each reporting in to a specialist governance forum.